 Many first-time applications for VA benefits are denied.
 So if your initial application for benefits is turned down, know that you’re not alone.
-Don’t be discouraged and, if you believe you have a legitimate claim for disability benefits, don’t give up.
+Don’t be discouraged and, if you believe you have a legitimate claim for disability benefits, our VA disability benefits lawyers can help you get approved.

 When Applying for VA Disability Benefits, You Have Rights!